-Rotorua Cafe Guide is written with visitors to Rotorua in mind, we've included cafes that we think visitors will appreciate.
+Rotorua Cafe Guide is written with visitors to Rotorua in mind, we've included cafes we think visitors to the city will appreciate.
 In keeping with our unusual theme we have noted the unusual aspects of each cafe.
 Coffee chains like Starbucks and The Coffee Club aren't included because they offer similar experiences country wide, but we have noted their locations at the end of the guide.
 With the exception of Urbano Bistro all of the cafes are in the Rotorua CBD.

 Abracadabra Cafe & Bar, 1263 Amohia Street

 Abracadabra Cafe & Bar serve brunch from 10.30am Tuesday to Sunday, brunch staples include generous servings of creamy mushrooms on ciabatta ($15.50), and bacon and eggs ($16.50).
 Take a seat under the Morroccan style lighting in the main dining area, streetside on the black and white verandah, in one of the colourful small rooms, or head out the back to the rustic bar (ideal for groups).

 What's unusual?
 The rustic and bohemian style - the colourful rooms that are ideal for small group meetings and catch-ups.